OleStauning/NZBDrive/README.md

 * Extended WPF Toolkit (Windows)

 ## How to compile on Linux
-Install prerequisites and run `make` in the src-directory.
+Install prerequisites (make, g++-8, boost1.69, libssl-dev, tinyxml2, libfuse-dev, libcurlpp-dev, pkg-config) and run `make` in the src-directory.
 This should generate an executable `nzbmounter`.

 ## How to compile on Windows